-- > content: being exposed to illegal, inappropriate, or harmful material - > contact: being subjected to harmful online interaction with other users - > conduct: personal online behaviour that increases the likelihood of, or causes, harm. - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams
+Content: Being exposed to illegal, inappropriate, or harmful material.
+Contact: Being subjected to harmful online interaction with other users.
+Conduct: Personal online behaviour that increases the likelihood of, or causes, harm.
+Commerce: Risks such as online gambling, inappropriate advertising, phishing and/ or financial scams.

-The Nursery's Staff Code of Conduct and Digital Usage Policy explain the responsibilities of staff in relation to keeping children safe online.
+The nursery's staff code of conduct and digital usage policy explain the responsibilities of team members in relation to keeping children safe online.

-The Nursery does all it reasonably can to limit the children's exposure to the above risks in Nursery.
+The nursery does all it reasonably can to limit the children's exposure to the above risks in nursery.
 It has sophisticated filters and monitoring systems in place, which are designed to protect them from online abuse without imposing unreasonable restrictions and preventing children benefitting from the wealth of resources available online.

-2.11 Record keeping, confidentiality and information sharing
+2.11 Record keeping, confidentiality and information sharing: